34 Essentials to Writing a Fiction Novel

 2. Don’t Even Give a Thought to Legacy Publishing.
 You’re doing it yourself.
 There is no reason in the world you need to submit your book to a publisher to see if they approve it.
 You’re approved.
 Go write your book.
 More on this later.

 3. Forget Everything Other Writers Have Told You.
 This is absolutely essential.
 This is my show, let me toss you this way and that.
 If someone else is influencing you as you read this and try to wrap your head around it, it will never work.
-My style could be considered a minimalist style to some degree, but I also put a hell of a lot of emotion and attention to details in my books.
+My style could be considered a minimalist style to some degree, but I also put a hell of a lot of emotion and attention to detail in my books.
 Mostly emotion.
 If you’re not emotional about the book you’re writing, find another topic.

 Don’t write for your writer friends.
 Forget your writer friends.
 They’re the idiots that give new writers 1-stars at Amazon and make up the most ridiculous horseshit reviews to make it seem like you shouldn’t have written a book, you should have fornicated with your meatloaf instead.
 Writers try to make you look too stupid to write a book or, breathe air.